Skip to main content

 Understanding this setup process is the first step.
 The following section explores the underlying logic of how these components work together, which varies by e-commerce platform.

-3.0 Platform-Specific Logic and Behavior
+4.0 Platform-Specific Logic and Behavior for order statuses

 While the goal of order status automation is consistent—to keep customers informed—its technical execution and trigger behavior can vary significantly depending on the e-commerce platform you use.
 Understanding these platform-specific differences is crucial for accurate setup, managing customer expectations, and effective troubleshooting.

-3.1 Salla Integration Logic
+4.1 Salla Integration Logic

 The integration with Salla is designed to trigger automations based only on Salla's main order statuses.